ReneOlsthoorn/Ground/README.md

 PC's later, the platform is still a good choice.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
 We are truly blessed with this platform for over 30 years.
 This must be said!

-At this moment in 2025, several expert users are migrating to Linux because Windows 11 collects too much data about the usage of your computer.
-Microsoft wants to make Windows a sensory device for an "AI" companion and forces users to give up privacy.
-I strongly disagree with this route.
-I think this data collecting should be made optional.
+At this moment in 2025, several expert users are migrating to Linux because Windows 11 collects too much personal data and sends it to the cloud or uses it for AI.
+Microsoft wants to make Windows a sensory device for an AI companion and forces users to give up privacy.
+I strongly disagree with this route, because it should be made optional.
-Most people don't know that their actions and data is stored with Microsoft in the cloud.
-They want a computer to help them, not to spy on them.
-At this moment, this spying can be disabled.
-Use a tool as such as "O&O ShutUp10++" to disable Copilot and Recall.
-Microsoft is heading in the wrong direction because they offer no option to turn off this data collecting.
-I think it's a shame, because they have such a great history.
-At this moment third party tools are able to turn off the spying, so I will not migrate to Linux yet.
-I'm not leaving the PC Windows platform too soon.
-I owe so much to it.
+Use a third-party tool as such as "O&O ShutUp10++" to disable Copilot and Recall.
+However, with each new update, the settings can be turned on again.
+The whole situation is a shame, because Windows has such a great history.
+At this moment, I will not migrate to Linux yet because I owe so much to the Windows platform.

 ### Smoothscroller
 <p align="center">